vsivsi/meteor-job-collection/README.md

     mrt add jobCollection

-The package exposes a global object `jobCollection` on both client and server.
+The package exposes a global object `JobCollection` on both client and server.

 **NOTE!** Sample app and tests mentioned below are not implemented yet!